DTF Placement Guide — Transfer Sizes, Distances & Pro Tips

 UV Sticker Placement & Sizing

-• Measure the usable flat space and leave a small margin on each side
+• Measure the usable flat area on the surface and leave a small margin on each side — at least ¼" from any edge

-• For curved items, slightly smaller decals apply more smoothly
+• For curved surfaces like tumblers, slightly smaller transfers apply more smoothly and with less risk of bubbling

-UV DTF Full Wraps for Bottles, Jars & Drinkwar
+UV DTF Full Wraps for Bottles, Jars & Drinkware

 UV DTF wraps are designed to cover curved surfaces smoothly, creating a seamless, professional look on bottles, jars, tumblers, and drinkware.